Dr. Hank Bernstein explains why booster or annual doses of COVID-19 vaccine are not currently recommended but why that may change over time.

 Now, this is a problem because as everyone's aware, there are now variants of the virus circulating around the world.
 And when that happens, it makes it quite possible that booster doses will be needed.
 Why?
 Because the vaccine is created in order to cover and protect for that particular virus strain.
 However, if it mutates, then the circulating virus will not match the virus that's in the vaccine and, therefore, the optimal protection will not be achieved.

-We really don't know for sure what's going to happen with all these variants, but there are more data being collected every day as time marches on.
+We really don't know for sure what's gonna happen with all these variants, but there are more data being collected every day as time marches on.
 Subjects who participated in the first clinical trials continue to be monitored for at least two years after their introduction in this study.
 So, more information is anticipated, and we should all stay tuned.

 Related Centers and Programs: Vaccine Education Center